 Assume, you need to convert the following private channel to the public one on your Slack workspace:

 - First, download and install Backupery for Slack tool which allows us to export the private channel.
-If you take part in the private channel, the Personal edition of the tool is enough.
 A detailed guide on how to use the tool you may find here, but in this article, we will focus on the main points only.

 - Run the app, and if you have not configured the app before, run export wizard: